 Hip Replacement Surgery Specialist in IL

-The hip is one of the largest joints in the body and is an integral part in your everyday movement.
-When use of the hip is restricted and non-surgical alternatives aren’t working for you, a hip replacement surgery may be recommended.
+The hip is one of the largest joints in the body and is an integral part of everyday movement.
+When use of the hip is restricted and non-surgical alternatives aren’t working for you, a hip replacement surgery may be required.
 This surgery is performed to help maximize mobility and improve confidence with everyday motion.
 IBJI hip replacement surgeons will treat your hip surgery with the utmost care.

 Am I a Candidate for Hip Replacement Surgery?